jappeace/jappeaceApplication/content/compiling-haskell-on-windows.md

 Link: https://www.haskell.org/ghcup/#ghcup-instructions-win

-Earlier versions suggested using [chocolaty](https://chocolatey.org/), but don't use Chocolatey.
+Earlier versions suggested using [Chocolatey](https://chocolatey.org/), but don't use Chocolatey.
 It is akin to apt and can cause significant problems with Haskell releases.
 It's similar to why you shouldn't use apt to manage Haskell dependencies.

-If you need package management for Haskell
+If you need package management for Haskell, use [Nix](https://nixos.org/).
-, use [Nix](https://nixos.org/).
 It's the only package manager that seems to work.
 However, it doesn't function on native Windows.

 Answer the other questions: